giantswarm/docs/src/content/getting-started/understand-connectivity/_index.md

 ### Step 5: Allowing pod to pod access within a namespace

 One last interesting scenario to explore is allowing pod-to-pod access within a namespace.
-In some cases, like in a test environment, you should enable all pods to communicate by default within the same namespace.
-In the following example, we allow pods to in the `default` namespace to communicate with each other.
+In some cases, like in a test environment, it may be necessary to enable all pods to communicate by default within the same namespace.
+The following example allows all pods in the `default` namespace to communicate with each other.

 ```yaml
 kind: NetworkPolicy